 Having worked with Leisha previously at the law firm where they met, a key motivator in Alex's decision to join the Connect team was the opportunity to once again collaborate with Leisha, who shares his energy and enthusiasm for the work they do.
 Another draw for Alex was Connect’s fresh, integrated approach to family law, given his belief that his clients want choice and flexibility, not only for their legal issues, but also when it comes to the practical and emotional aspects of separation and divorce.

 Alex shares the firm’s community-orientation, which is evident in his volunteer commitment to different local organizations.
 He is also a contributor to Lexis-Nexis's British Columbia Family Practice Advisor and the contributing editor to Carswell's Evidence in Family Law publication.

 As for Alex’s credentials, it goes without saying that he is highly experienced and extremely skilled at what he does.
 Because his accomplishments are so impressive, however, we are going to say it anyway…

 After graduating from law school and before starting work as a lawyer, Alex served as a law clerk at the British Columbia Supreme Court.
 His work there, assisting six judges craft their rulings, helped him develop superior legal research and writing skills and gave him invaluable insight into the court process.

-On being called to the bar in British Columbia, Alex joined the family law group in the Vancouver office of Farris.
+On being called to the bar in British Columbia, Alex joined the family law group at Farris.
 It was there that he first worked with Leisha, and decided to focus exclusively on the practice of family law.